Newsroom

 Key Takeaways

-• TAFE students, Pacific and Timor-Leste students, and Australian Government scholarship holders are exempt from the NPL and receive priority visa processing.
+TAFE students, Pacific and Timor-Leste students, and Australian Government scholarship holders remain exempt from the NPL.

-• No active provider will receive a lower allocation in 2027 than in 2026.
+No active provider will receive a lower 2027 allocation than it received in 2026.

-• ATEC will oversee higher education provider allocations from 2027, subject to parliamentary approval.
+ATEC will oversee higher education provider allocations from 2027, while the government continues setting the overall NPL.

 The content of this article is intended for general informational purposes only and does not constitute legal advice.
 Immigration law is complex and subject to change.
 The information provided may not reflect the most current legal developments.
 For advice specific to your circumstances, please consult a registered Australian migration lawyer.
 For full terms governing use of this website and its content, please refer to our Website Terms and Conditions.